-The tenants are moving out but have been leaving lights & fans on and water running, what can I do?
+The tenants are moving out but have been leaving the lights and fans on and the water running, what can I do?

 If the tenants are already moving out your options are limited to rectify this situation.
 You could try writing them a letter stating your concerns about the possibility of damage and about the safety of other occupants of the house as well as the increased consumption of hydro, but that would be all you could do for the time being.
 Once they have moved out and you discover any damages, you may pursue an action against the tenants in Small Claims Court.

 The tenant vacated leaving damages which cost $5000 to repair.
 What’s the best way to recover the money I’ve spent?